Dennis the Menace

 The inciting incident occurs at 12 minutes when Alice's mother becomes ill, and Alice must leave town immediately to care for her.
 Henry has a critical business trip he cannot cancel.
 Their regular babysitter is unavailable, creating a childcare crisis that will force Dennis into closer proximity with Mr. Wilson..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Dennis's parents leave him with the Wilsons.
+This demonstrates the protagonist's commitment to Dennis's parents leave him with the Wilsons.
 Mr. Wilson reluctantly accepts his fate, and Dennis crosses the threshold into the Wilson household with his suitcase.
 The "mirror world" of living with the grumpy neighbor officially begins., moving from reaction to action.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, Dennis, feeling completely rejected and unwanted, runs away from the Wilson house into the woods.
 He is kidnapped by Switchblade Sam.
-Mr. Wilson discovers Dennis is missing and is devastated, realizing he drove the boy away and may have lost him forever—the "whiff of death."., shows the protagonist at their lowest point.
+Mr. Wilson discovers Dennis is missing and is devastated, realizing he drove the boy away and may have lost him forever—the "whiff of death."., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 81% of the runtime.
 Mr. Wilson realizes where Dennis might be (from earlier conversations) and takes charge of the rescue mission.
 He synthesizes his newfound love for Dennis with his determination and knowledge, becoming the unlikely hero.
 He sets out to save the boy he now understands he cherishes., demonstrating the transformation achieved throughout the journey.